storybookjs/react-native/README.md

 npm i -D @kadira/storybook-addon-knobs
 ```

-Then, configure it as an addon by adding it to your `addons.js` file (located atin the Storybook config directory).
+Then, configure it as an addon by adding it to your `addons.js` file (located in the Storybook config directory).

 ```js
 // .storybook/addons.js